Here in New Zealand, we’re spoiled for choice when it comes to technology, including broadband services.

 If fibre broadband is available to you, then copper will most likely be removed over the coming months.
 However, it will be done slowly, and you’ll be kept informed of when it’s happening.
 Chorus must ensure these things before removing copper:

 • Your copper landline and internet connection CANNOT be taken away until an equivalent fibre service is available .
 Fibre must be able to be installed at no additional cost to you.

 • Chorus is required to give anyone on the copper network six months’ notice before removing it and ensure it has met its minimum requirements before doing so.

 Landline providers are required by law to ensure that vulnerable consumers can contact 111 in a power cut.
 If you’re a vulnerable consumer (as defined by the Commerce Commission 111 Contact Code), you must demonstrate that you are a vulnerable consumer by following your internet service provider’s vulnerable consumer application process.
 If your application is accepted, your internet service provider must make sure you have a means of contacting 111 in the event of a power cut as landlines provided by a fibre connection will not work without power.

 For further information on the withdrawal of the copper network then please refer to the Commerce Commission’s resources here:

 Or you can visit Chorus’ website here:

-If you’re currently on copper and have further questions about the withdrawal and how it will impact you then please contact your internet provider or Chorus.
+If you’re currently on copper and have further questions about the withdrawal and how it will impact you then please contact your internet service provider or Chorus.